tomeryab/orbital-watch/README.md

 # Tomer Yablonka App

-Download thezip and unzip it
+Download the zip and unzip it

 Download Node JS from https://nodejs.org/en/download/current (MSI file)

 Install it

-Open command in the unzip folder of the Base44 App​​ You should see package.json file in the folder
+Open command in the unzip folder of the APP​​
+You should see package.json file in the folder

 ## Running the app